Kong/developer.konghq.com/app/_includes/sections/cors-and-kong-gateway.md

 Access-Control-Allow-Origin: *
 ```

-These two requests do not have a matching CORS headers and therefore will fail:
+These two request/response pairs do not have a matching CORS headers and therefore will fail:

 ```sh
 GET / HTTP/1.1